jeremydanielfox/fox-nose/about.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

 Hey!
-Thanks for checking out Fox Nose!
+Thanks for checking out Many Fox Given!

 Questions?
 [Contact me on Twitter](https://twitter.com/jeremydanielfox).